Mindscape

 have now.
 Please tell me what to do!

 I held the letter in my hands.
-I could not
+I could not keep it.

-dripped of long-bottled tears.
-Much later, anger
+long-bottled tears.
+Much later, anger reached back

-not cry forever and because I could not die on my
+forever and because I could not die on my

 bitterness, I began to think of what to do.
 I will